Angelo Epaminonda: Biography

 Born in Catania on 28 April 1945, Epaminonda moved with his family as a child to Cesano Maderno, in the Brianza region, where his father, a stonemason by trade, sought to escape the numerous gambling debts he had accumulated.
 While still a minor, he impregnated a young woman of Venetian origin and was compelled to marry her.
 He changed jobs frequently, unable to accept hierarchical structures, and his salary as an employee was insufficient to sustain his growing vices: women, gambling, and cocaine.
 His second child died of pneumonia at just a few months old, and his relationship with his wife deteriorated further due to his infidelities, prolonged absences from home, and general unwillingness to work.

 He began frequenting various clubs and nightspots in central Milan, which were attended by both the city's elite and members of the criminal underworld.
 He initially engaged in petty scams and a few bank robberies, until he became involved with the powerful gangster of the time, Francis Turatello, then the undisputed king of Milan’s illegal gambling dens.
 Turatello entrusted him with the management of several of these establishments and introduced him to the upper ranks of the local underworld.
 His entry into the business world was marked by the opening of the gambling den on Via Cellini, which Epaminonda managed in collaboration with the clan of the Mirabella brothers, nicknamed “Cipudda” (“onion” in Sicilian), who would later become his fiercest rivals.

 Between the 1970s and 1980s, Epaminonda led a hit squad composed of Catanese criminals: Jimmy and Nuccio Miano, Salvatore Paladino, Angelo Fazio (known as “the Madman”), Demetrio Latella, Illuminato Asero, among others, collectively referred to as the “Indians,” or the “Apaches.”
-He took the place of Francis Turatello, who had meanwhile been imprisoned, becoming the one of most powerful gangsters in Lombardy.
+He took the place of Francis Turatello, who had meanwhile been imprisoned, becoming one of the most powerful gangsters in Lombardy.
 As a show of power and to send a message to his former boss, Epaminonda had lawyer Francesco Calafiori, Turatello’s long-time legal counsel, murdered, and launched a violent war against the Mirabella clan to claim the criminal inheritance of the dethroned boss.